 No, AI will not take over the world.
 Movies like I, Robot are science fiction, with an emphasis on the word fiction.
 But advances in technology like ChatGPT and other Large Language models have reignited the debate.
 The ability for AI tools to generate realistic-looking images, written content and many other applications has triggered enthusiasts to embrace the technology further, while pushing sceptics away.

 Artificial Intelligence has reached its tipping point and has quickly made its way into our daily lives, whether we realize it or not.
-Naumov knows that AI is here to stay and that what we are seeing is just the beginning.
+Maksak knows that AI is here to stay and that what we are seeing is just the beginning.
 “Will (AI) take over the business world?
 Absolutely,” he says.
 “Will it happen in the way they show it in the movies?
 Probably not.”

 So, while Hollywood paints a wildly unrealistic picture of robots taking the jobs of humans, we know that this is simply not realistic.
-What Naumov points out, however, is that while AI may not, in fact, replace the human interaction, it could, in fact, go hand in hand to offer a better customer experience when used as the incredible tool it was intended to be.
+What Maksak points out, however, is that while AI may not, in fact, replace the human interaction, it could, in fact, go hand in hand to offer a better customer experience when used as the incredible tool it was intended to be.

-To find out about how ChatGPT and Large Language Models may (or may not) be the future of Customer Service, watch our webinar here.
+To find out about how ChatGPT and Large Language Models may (or may not!) be the future of Customer Service, watch our webinar here.